sebastiangeiger/learn-elixir/Readme.md

 ## Collections
   * `Enumerable` is a protocol
+  * `Collectable` is a protocol as well, it allows insertion of elements into a collection
   * `Enum` and `Stream` contain functions that handle collections
     * `Enum` contains more standard functions
     * `Stream` is for lazy collections